Fast and Versatile Thermo-osmotic Flows with a Pinch of Salt: Abstract

 \section{Abstract}

 Thermo-osmotic flows -- flows generated in micro and nanofluidic systems by thermal gradients -- could provide an alternative approach to harvest waste heat.
 However, such use would require massive thermo-osmotic flows, which are up to now only predicted for special and expensive materials.
 There is thus an urgent need to design affordable nanofluidic systems displaying large thermo-osmotic coefficients.
-In this paper we propose a general model for thermo-osmosis of aqueous electrolytes in charged nanofluidic channels, taking into account hydrodynamic slip, together with the different solvent and solute contributions to the response.
-We apply this new model to a wide range of systems, by studying the effect of wetting, salt type and concentration, and surface charge.
-We show that intense thermo-osmotic flows, comparable to those predicted for special materials such as carbon nanotubes, can be generated using ordinary charged surfaces.
-We also predict a transition from a thermophobic to a thermophilic behavior -- somewhat similar to what is observed in thermophoresis -- depending on the surface charge and salt concentration.
+In this paper we propose a general model for thermo-osmosis of aqueous electrolytes in charged nanofluidic channels, taking into account hydrodynamic slip, together with the different solvent and solute contributions to the thermo-osmotic response.
+We apply this model to a wide range of systems, by studying the effect of wetting, salt type and concentration, and surface charge.
+We show that intense thermo-osmotic flows can be generated using slipping charged surfaces.
+We also predict for intermediate wettings a transition from a thermophobic to a thermophilic behavior depending on the surface charge and salt concentration.
 Overall, this theoretical framework opens an avenue for controlling and manipulating thermally induced flows with common charged surfaces and a pinch of salt.